strongbox/strongbox-docs/Repositories.md

 ## Maven 2.x/3.x

 Maven 2.x/3.x repositories are fully supported.
+We support hosted, proxy and group repositories.

 ## Nuget

-Nuget repository layout is currently under active development.
+The Nuget (v2) repository layout is currently under active development.
+We support hosted and proxy repositories.

 # Policies